cryptonote-social/csminer/win/README.txt

 csminer from https://cryptonote.social is an easy-to-use CPU miner for Monero intended to provide "set it and forget it" mining for your existing laptop and desktop machines.
 By default, csminer mines with a single thread, and only when the screen is locked or the screensaver is running.
+On a laptop, csminer will mine only when on AC power to avoid draining the battery.
 It can be configured to always mine or mine with more threads using the options described below.

 USAGE